swina/whoobejs/README.md

 FORM_CONFIRM=__your_form_sender_confirm_url
 ```

-Normally this configuration is overwritten during the building process with your custom settings set in Whoobe Studio
+Normally this configuration is overwritten during the building process with your custom settings set in Whoobe Studio -->

 ## ToDo List

-- [ ] Create full documentation
+- [ ] Complete full documentation
 - [ ] Create video instruction for Whoobe Studio
 - [ ] Create a unique installation (packages?)
+- [ ] Integrate Whoobe Server as Whoobe Generator middleware